 Tarble Arts Center

-Originally opened to the public in 1982, the TAC is a division of the College of Liberal Arts & Sciences, and the through the years has received generous support from Newton E. Tarble and the Tarble Family Foundation, along with member support, annuitants, patrons and EIU alumni.
-Since 1982, the TAC has undergone two expansions to reflect its growth and dedication to the visual arts and arts education.
-The TAC is an accredited museum with the American Alliance of Museums (AAM), since 2000.
+A division of the College of Liberal Arts & Sciences at Eastern Illinois University, the Tarble has received generous support from Newton E. Tarble and the Tarble Family Foundation, along with member support, annuitants, patrons, and EIU alumni.
+Since its opening in 1982, the museum has undergone two expansions to reflect its growth and dedication to the visual arts and arts education, receiving museum accreditation with the American Alliance of Museums (AAM) in 2000.

 - Eastern Illinois University 2010 9th St. Charleston, IL 61920